ZealanL/RocketSim/README.md

 - *Simulate ground and floor pinches*

 However, RocketSim is NOT accurate enough to:
-- *Simulate entire games from inputs alone*
+- *Accurately re-create entire games from inputs alone*
 - *Perfectly simulate long sequences of jumps and landings*

 ## Installation